Why Your Good Study Habits Are Wrong

 A lot of parents -- maybe yours -- have strong opinions about how kids study.
-Maybe they think kids should do their homework right after school.
-Maybe they think good study habits mean kids should study in the same quiet place every day.
-Maybe they think that you should sit still until all your work is done.
+Maybe they think kids should do their homework right after school or study in the same quiet place every day.
+Maybe they think you should sit still until all your work is done.

 Well, parents aren't always right!

-A lot of new research shows that the usual ways of studying may not always be the best ways.
-Different kids study best in different ways.
-Here are some twists on study tips and good study habits.
+The usual ways to do your schoolwork may not always be the best.
+A lot of kids study well in different ways.
+Here are some tips and good habits.
 You just have to figure out what works for you.

 Maybe your mom or dad tells you to do your homework as soon as you get off the bus.
-Ask if you can shoot hoops or run for 15 or 20 minutes first.
+Ask if you can shoot hoops or run for 15 minutes first.
 Explain that you're not trying to put off your work.
-It's just that exercising your body may help your brain.
+It's just that moving your body may help your brain.

-Kids in a Chicago-area school do PE first if they're having problems with math or reading.
+Kids in a school near Chicago do PE first if they're having problems with math or reading.
 They do much better on tests after they exercise.
-Moving before you do homework can help get your brain ready to study.
+When you move before you do homework, you can help get your brain ready to study.

 When it's time to do your homework, your parents might want you to do it quietly.
-But you might want to listen to music.
-What's the best thing to do?
+But maybe you want to put your headphones on and listen to your favorite songs.
+What's the better thing to do?

 Just be sure to pick music that won't have you singing instead of paying attention to your homework.
-Save that music for when you take a break.
-Then get up and dance for five to 10 minutes.
+Save those tracks for when you take a break.
+Then get up and dance for 5 to 10 minutes.